tcpalmer/nina-scheduler/flats.md

 Since Target Scheduler saves details on all images captured, it can determine what flats are needed to support calibration of those images.
 The **_Target Scheduler Flats_** and **_Target Scheduler Immediate Flats_** instructions can be added to your sequences to automatically take those flats.

 {: .note }
 The current release only supports flats taken with a flat panel device.
-Support for sky flats may be added in a future release.
+Support for sky flats might be added in a future release.

+## Concepts

+Five concepts are important to how flats are managed in Target Scheduler:
+* A _**light session date**_ is a date/time with a fixed time of noon and is used for all light images taken between the upcoming dusk to the following dawn.
+* A _**flat specification**_ or _**flat spec**_ encapsulates all exposure parameters used for a light that will result in a flat: filter, gain, offset, binning, readout mode, rotation, and ROI.
+* A _**light session**_ represents a unique target, light session date, and flat spec.
+* A project (and all targets under it) can have a flats handling _**cadence period**_.
+This is the interval in days for the project to take flats.
+* A _**session identifier**_ is an integer value applied to all light sessions for a given target taken over the same cadence period.

+All these concepts are discussed in more detail below.

 ## Getting Started